nonso01/portfolio-v-1.3.0/README.md

 ## Brief
 > As you must have noticed, this is my portfolio's codebase, with all the assets and utilities.
-Am just gonna take you around showing what i learned while building it.
+Am just gonna take you around showing you what i learned while building it.

 ___
 ## html